actionhero/www.actionherojs.com/tutorials/cache.md

 [The cache methods are docuemnted in detail with annotations here](https://docs.actionherojs.com/modules/cache.html).
 There are methods fall into 3 categories:

 - **data**: read, write, check, delete
-- **locks** you can lock and unlock objects in the cache so that only one actionhero node can claim it
+- **locks** you can lock and unlock objects in the cache so that only one Actionhero node can claim it
 - **queues** you can share a distributed array and access it via push and pop methods

 ## Example Usage